jeroenvdmeer/feyod-mcp/README.md

 FastMCP-based Model Context Protocol (MCP) server for querying Feyenoord football match data using natural language.
 Compatible with Claude Desktop and other MCP clients.

+The server is publicly available at `https://mcp.feyod.nl/mcp` and a Docker container is available on Docker Hub (`jeroenvdmeer/feyod-mcp`).

 ---

 ## Overview